linode/docs/docs/guides/development/frameworks/asp-net/build-aspnetcore-applications-on-debian-10-with-nginx/index.md

 ## Add a New Web Application From a .NET Template

 The .NET SDK comes with a number of pre-installed templates to ease application bootstrapping.
 There are also a number of community created templates available in [NuGET](https://www.nuget.org) the .NET package manager but for this guide the default templates are adequate.
-This guide will use the default `mvc` (Model-View-Controller) template.
+This guide uses the default `mvc` (Model-View-Controller) template.

 {{< note >}}
 To see all the installed templates run `dotnet new -u`